TileStache/TileStache/README.md

 [![CircleCI](https://circleci.com/gh/OpenGeoscience/ktile.svg?style=shield)](https://circleci.com/gh/OpenGeoscience/KTile)

-**KTile** is fork of [TileStache](https://github.com/TileStache/TileStache), maintained by [Kitware](http://www.kitware.com), a leading open-source scientific computing company.
-KTile is a Python-based server application that can serve up map tiles based on rendered geographic data.
+**TileStache** is a Python-based server application that can serve up map tiles based on rendered geographic data.
 You might be familiar with [TileCache](http://tilecache.org), the venerable open source WMS server from MetaCarta.
 TileStache is similar, but we hope simpler and better-suited to the needs of designers and cartographers.